HeyImAmethyst/SkinToneLoader/README.md

 # Install

+- Make sure the game is updated to at least version 1.6.4, otherwise it won't work.
 - Install the latest version of [SMAPI](https://smapi.io/).
 - Install the mod from Nexus and add it to your mods folder.
 - Unzip any Skin Tone Loader content packs into your Mods folder to install them.